kirederik/onionworks/content/blog/odb-part-II.md

 1. `delete-binding`: deletes an existing binding, usually by invalidating or deleting users/credentials.

-The service adapter must implement all subcommands, even when the output is options (e.g.
+The service adapter must implement all subcommands, even when the output is optional (e.g.
 `dashboard-url`; in this case, it should exit with status code 10).
 ODB will inspect the exit code to determine the success of the invocation using the following table: